hballington12/pbt/README.md

 - `-no2d` - Suppresses the output of the 2D mueller matrix, which can be a large file if many far-field evaluation points are specified.

 - `-tri` - Enables automatic triangulation.
-Note that use of this flag requires compiling the triangle code in `.\triangle\`.
+Note that use of this flag requires compiling the triangle code in `.\tr\`.

 - `-tri_edge` - Sets the maximum edge length for triangulation.